jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Earlier we went over how phase change works for CD-RWs.
 PCM is similar.
 It’s phase change material is typically Ge-Sb-Te, also known as GST, which can exist in two different states: amorphous and crystalline.
 The amorphous state has a higher resistance, denoting a 0, than the crystalline state denoting a 1.
-By assigning data values to intermediate resistances, PCM can be used to store multiple states as a MLC.
+By assigning data values to intermediate resistances, PCM can be used to store multiple states as a MLC[^43].

-Spin-transfer torque random access memory (STT-RAM) STT-RAM consists of two ferromagnetic, permanent magnetic, layers separated by a dielectric, meaning an insulator that can transmit electric force without conduction.
+#### Spin-transfer torque random access memory (STT-RAM)

+STT-RAM consists of two ferromagnetic, permanent magnetic, layers separated by a dielectric, meaning an insulator that can transmit electric force without conduction.
 It stores bits of data based on differences in magnetic directions.
 One magnetic layer, called the reference layer, has a fixed magnetic